 A Quaker style hat

-Wideawakes are usually made from black or brown felt and have a fairly wide brim that is upturned slightly from the base of the hat on the left and right sides, while being pretty flat on the front and back with a fairly blunt top as opposed to the well rounded top of a bowler.
-Usually there is also a fairly tall black hatband around the base, just above the brim.
+Wideawake Hats are made from felt, most commonly black or brown.
+They have a fairly wide brim that is upturned slightly from the base of the hat on the left and right sides, while being pretty flat on the front and back with a fairly flat top as opposed to the well rounded top of a bowler.
+They usually feature a tall black hatband around the base, just above the brim.

 Wideawake Hats have been worn by some early Scouts as listed in Scouting for Boys.

 - Quaker Hat

 Famous Wideawake Hat wearers